threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 ## Scrape objects

 Scrape sounds can only be generated from a predefined list of models with "scrape surfaces".
 Each of these models may have more than one "scrape surface", such as shelving.
 Each surface must have a particular visual material.
 When `PyImpact` is initialized, it will automatically find objects with scrape surfaces, cache relevant data, and set their visual materials.
+Note that the floor of the scene won't generate scrape sounds.

 To get a list of models with "scrape surfaces", you can read the dictionary `tdw.physics_audio.scrape_model.DEFAULT_SCRAPE_MODELS`: